Parthasarathykg/Parthasarathykg/README.md

 - 👋 Hi, I’m @Parthasarathy
+- ⛅️ I'm a Salesforce developer.
 - 👀 I’m interested in machine learning and AI
 - 🌱 I’m currently learning web based application development
-- 💞️ I’m looking to collaborate on developing POC for AI applications.
+- 💞️ I’m looking for an opportunity to collaborate on developing POC for AI applications.
 - 📫 you can reach me on email - parthukg1@gmail.com

 <!---